hassio-addons/addon-nginx-proxy-manager/README.md

 or Let’s Encrypt.

 Forward your domain to your Home Assistant, Hass.io add-ons, or websites running at home or anywhere else, straight from a simple, powerful interface.
+You can also secure your Home Assistant instance following [these](https://www.home-assistant.io/integrations/http/) instructions.
+The addon will automatically forward the correct IP address.

 Want to protect the website with a username/password?
 Well, it can do that too!
 Enable authentication and create a list of usernames/password that can access